Grocery Store | Rappi

 Flow for adding products to basket

-Architecture for corridors and products
+Architecture for aisle and product navigation

 High-fidelity wireframes